Maxwell Fuzhou Oyster Cake

 What should I wear to Maxwell Fuzhou Oyster Cake?

-The verified information lists Maxwell Fuzhou Oyster Cake as a $ street-food venue in Singapore.
-No specific dress code is confirmed.
+Maxwell Fuzhou Oyster Cake is a $ street-food venue in Singapore.
+There is no specific dress code.

 Does Maxwell Fuzhou Oyster Cake handle dietary restrictions?

-Specific dietary or allergy-handling details are not confirmed in the verified information.
+Specific dietary or allergy-handling details are not available.
 If you need strict dietary handling, check directly before going or choose a Singapore restaurant with clearly stated policies.

 What are alternatives to Maxwell Fuzhou Oyster Cake in Singapore?